Practice like it's your last Performance. Perform like you never needed to Practice.

 ANAYAH CURTIS

-Meet Anayah Curtis, the newest member of our Leader team.
-Anayah, most referred to as 'Nyah' is in her 3rd year of high school, and has shown tremendous growth in all aspects.
+Anayah, most referred to as 'Nyah' is in her last year of high school, and has shown tremendous growth in all aspects.
 As a regular member of PHCMDC, Anayah shows up on time to almost every practice, and every performance since 2015 with a good spirit and willingness to learn every challenge we put forth to her.
 Not only is she a Majorette, she is a young entrepreneur who has her own Candy business called " Sweeties".
 Be sure to support her by visiting and following her page on Instagram and Facebook @sweetiesbda.

 TAYLOR TALBOT